joempappas/cv_website/content/authors/admin/_index.md

       - Started up and manage the Support department to be a new, standalone business unit, that helps measure the effectiveness of our platform.
       - Help at all points of the customer journey, from custom demos, to onboarding, to support in post signing.

-## About Me
+AboutMe:
+  -summary: |
     I'm driven by a profound passion for enabling farmers to sustainably meet the escalating demands of our rapidly expanding world.
 Specializing in machine learning, I am constantly exploring innovative avenues to synergize my expertise with this fervent commitment.
 I am looking for Robotics companies in the agriculture space to improve their Computer Vision subsystems.

     I received my Bachelor of Science degree from Ohio State University, majoring in Computer Science and Engineering with a focus in Artificial Intelligence.
 My interests and course work included basic and advanced AI Techniques, Machine Learning and Statistical Pattern Recognition, and Neural Networks.

     I started my Master's degree in August of 2022 as a Research Assistant with Fellowship at Purdue University in the school of Agricultural and Biological Engineering under Professor Somali Chaterji in her ICAN Lab.
 My current work includes mobile GPU resource optimization, optimal UAV (drone) deployment strategies for the tradeoff between detection quality, latency and area coverage, and cloud database optimization.
 We are focused on optimizing Machine Learning models at the edge for use in robotics systems.

 ---